bbc/typescript-docs-verifier/README.md

 # `typescript-docs-verifier`

-_Verifies that typescript examples in a markdown file actually compile._
+_Verifies that typescript examples in markdown files actually compile._

+## Why?

+Ever copied a TypeScript code example from a README and found that it didn't even compile?
+This tool can help by verifying that all of your code examples compile correctly.

+Inspired the by the [tut](https://github.com/tpolecat/tut) documentation compilation tool for scala.

-## What it is
+## How it works

-This library searches markdown files for blocks marked:
+The selected markdown files are searched for `TypeScript` code blocks marked like this:

 ````Markdown
 ```typescript